 Cheyenne wasn’t large, but the Pacific Railroad Company must have done it wonders.
 Wade could see the freight yard and the miasma of dust that hung over it from where he stood.
 Barns larger than most churches sat around it.
 A fierce whistle split the air, and Wade saw the long line of a black locomotive slowing as it came into the station.

 The town itself was busy with carts, riders, and foot traffic.
-Wade recognized the heavy riding gear and grime of trailsmen, as well as the sharp clip of businessmen as they walked their expensive shoes on the board walks.
+Wade recognized the heavy riding gear and grime of trails men, as well as the sharp clip of businessmen as they walked their expensive shoes on the board walks.

-Yes sir, Cheyenne is a town on the up, Wade saw the stone buildings at the heart of the town, and scaffolding ladders beyond that.
+Yes sir, Cheyenne is a town on the up.

+Wade saw the stone buildings at the heart of the town, and scaffolding ladders beyond that.

-In truth, Wade preferred the peace and quiet of a good trail.
+In truth, Wade preferred the peace and quiet of being on the road.
 He wasn’t sure he liked being bothered by other people’s shenanigans and foolery.

-But there’s not much money in furs right now, Wade sighed.
+But there’s not much money in furs right now.
+Wade sighed.
 But that was okay.
 Maybe he could hire on as a guide, or a guard with someone.
 Just so long as they treated him well and didn’t expect him to talk too much.

 Life was simpler that way.

 “Come on boy, let’s see what she has to offer us,” Wade led Charger by the lead into the town.
-HE kept himself to the side of the roadway.
+He kept himself to the side of the roadway.
 Wagons and carriages trundled past.
 He heard a group of teamsters laughing and shouting loudly outside a saloon.
 He raised his head warily in their direction.

 Charger whinnied softly again at his side.